Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 When visiting the Vatican Museums, if you plan to take the shortcut to the basilica (by taking a tour), make sure you use the last bathroom available in the Vatican Museums (near the Sistine Chapel) before entering Saint Peter's basilica.

-Bathrooms in Rome - at the Colosseum/Forum/Palatine Hill
+Bathrooms in Rome - at the Colosseum/Roman Forum/Palatine Hill

 colosseum in romeThere are bathrooms inside every monument (that you pay to enter) in Rome

-• As soon as you enter the Colosseum, to the left of the ticket booths, you will see the toilets.
+• As soon as you enter the Colosseum, just past the internal ticket booths, you will see the toilets.
 They are actually pretty clean.
 They are the only toilets in the Colosseum, and there is usually a line, but since there are quite a few stalls, the line moves fairly quickly.

-• Inside the Roman Forum, you will find a couple of different toilets.
+• Inside the Roman Forum, you will find toilets in several areas.
 Look for the "WC" signs.

-• At the Palatine Hill, which is pretty vast, you have them right when you enter, on the left, and again at several places on the top: one near the Palatine Museum, another near the Farnese Rose Gardens, and another next to Domitian's Hippodrome.
+• At the Palatine Hill, which is pretty vast, you have them right when you enter on via di San Gregorio, on the left, and again at several places on the top: one near the Palatine Museum, another near the Farnese Rose Gardens, and another next to Domitian's Hippodrome.

 Every monument and tourist site (which you pay to enter) DOES have at least one bathroom inside.